 Circuit Judge Nicholas Byron

 Usually a judge needs two things before he can start a hearing – an attorney for one side and an attorney for the other.
-One applies to scheduling, administration and emergencies, provided a judge promptly notifies other parties and gives them opportunity to respond.

 A judge who hears one side engages in "ex parte" communication, which Black's Law Dictionary defines as "a generally prohibited communication between counsel and the court when opposing counsel is not present."